Market Analysts see Grab Holdings Limited [GRAB] gaining to $4. Time to buy?

-Grab Holdings Limited [NASDAQ: GRAB] stock went on a downward path that fall over -2.45% on Monday, amounting to a one-week price decrease of less than -2.45%.
+Grab Holdings Limited [NASDAQ: GRAB] closed the trading session at $2.68 on 03/24/23.
+The day’s price range saw the stock hit a low of $2.65, while the highest price level was $2.78.
 The company report on March 1, 2023 that Guggenheim Investments Announces March 2023 Closed-End Fund Distributions.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio